-- The fastest-growing county in metro Atlanta the past 25 years, Gwinnett County has a AAA bond rating.
-The City of Suwanee’s bond rating is AA-.
+- One of the fastest-growing counties in metro Atlanta over the past 30 years, Gwinnett County has a AAA bond rating.
+The City of Suwanee also has a AAA rating from S&P.

 - One of the Southeast’s leading high-tech hubs, Gwinnett County is also a leading research and development center.

 - The Atlanta region is the major center of commerce in the South.
 Among the national and international companies headquartered in the area are The Coca-Cola Company, Home Deport, UPS, Delta Airlines, Equifax, Georgia-Pacific, and Chick-Fil-A.

 - Several progressive, high-tech firms have locations in Suwanee, among them Dish Network, Echo Star, Google, Hewlett-Packard, and Mitsubishi Electric.

 - The Gwinnett Chamber of Commerce is currently undertaking a five-year strategic community and economic development plan, designed to bring 65,400 new jobs and $5.8 billion in new net wealth to the county.